 You can use the drop-down menus at the top of the Databases page to narrow down your database options by Database Type (ex. eBooks, streaming media, etc.).

-Overdrive allows you to download eBooks, audiobooks, eMagazines, and streaming videos.
-The materials in Overdrive are typically recreational reading.
+Libby allows you to download eBooks and digital audiobooks.
+The materials in Libby are typically recreational reading.
 Textbooks and reference books are not included in this collection.
-You may be familiar with Overdrive through your local public library.
-MCC has joined the SAILS library network to provide this resource.
-You can use the website or the Libby App to access Overdrive.
+You may be familiar with Libby through your local public library.
+You can use the website or the download the Libby App to access titles.